5 Days on the Skeleton Coast: A Self-Drive Journal

 Day 1: Swakopmund to Cape Cross

 120km of the C34 gravel road north.
 Flat, straight, and monotonous for the first 80km — salt pans to the left, ocean fog to the right.
-Then Cape Cross appeared as a sound before a sight: barking.
+Then Cape Cross arrives as a sound before a sight: barking.
 Thousands of barks layered into a continuous roar.

 Day 2: Torra Bay